-The core components of successful economic development include proactive efforts to keep existing businesses, entice future businesses and enrich the framework for future growth and improvement: Retention, Recruitment, Redevelopment, and Creation.
+The core components of successful economic development include proactive efforts to keep existing businesses, to entice future businesses and to enrich the framework for future growth and improvement: Retention, Recruitment, Redevelopment, and Creation.
 From the time the City was incorporated, through today, City leaders have recognized the important role technology and life science companies played in the City's history and will continue to play into its future.
 The City Council has made tremendous investments in cultivating a welcoming environment for technology companies.
-These include adopting formal incentive plans, establishing a new startup incubator program, and the establishment of Curiosity Lab, a real-world living laboratory where companies can transition unique, innovative technologies from controlled environments into an active community.
+These include adopting formal incentive plans, establishing a new startup incubator program, and creating Curiosity Lab, a real-world living laboratory where companies can transition unique, innovative technologies from controlled environments into an active community.

-The FY 2024 budget provides funding to continue our commitment to job creation through Curiosity Lab and the position to oversee business retention meetings, trend analysis, and target relationship management.
-The City has also budgeted funds to partner with several consultants to supplement staff's efforts in each of these areas.
-The City will continue to work cooperatively with property owners, brokers, and our community partners to retain and expand our existing businesses through an aggressive business visitation program in which we meet one-on-one with our businesses.
-Redevelopment efforts focus on enlisting new retailers and office tenants to our existing commercial nodes and leveraging our master plans for quality commercial and residential development.
+The FY 2025 Budget provides funding for job creation through Curiosity Lab, funding for business retention and expansion opportunities, and business recruitment activities.
+The City has budgeted funds to partner with several consultants to supplement staff's efforts in each of these areas.
+The City will continue to work cooperatively with property owners, brokers, and our community partners to retain and to expand our existing businesses through an aggressive business visitation program in which we meet one-on-one with our businesses.
+Redevelopment efforts focus on enlisting new retailers and office tenants to our existing commercial nodes and on leveraging our master plans for quality commercial and residential development.
 The Peachtree Corners Redevelopment Authority was created in December 2020.
 They continue to offer guidance and input into the redevelopment efforts of the City within the Holcomb Bridge Corridor.
 Additional efforts will focus strategic energies with Partnership Gwinnett, the Gwinnett Chamber of Commerce, the Peachtree Corners Business Association, the Southwest Gwinnett Chamber, and the Metro Atlanta Chamber of Commerce to drive recruitment strategies in the Peachtree Corners area.

-In addition, the City is currently working on an Economic Development plan that will help guide staff activity over the next five years and is intended to serve as a framework for economic development initiatives, as the City endeavors to establish itself as a trailblazer in the southeastern region.
+In addition, the City is currently working on an Economic Development plan that will help guide staff activity over the next five years.
+This is intended to serve as a framework for economic development initiatives, as the City endeavors to establish itself as a trailblazer in the southeastern region.